denten-books/plain-text/2-metaphor.md

 @eyal_hooked:_2014; @krishna_best_2015].
-Military applications aside, we must prepare for a future in affective, mystical arts, the ultimate loss of references and resemblances, where works of art are to be experienced emotively past the senses: literature without representation, painting without media, message without sign.
+Military applications aside, we must prepare for a future in affective, mystical arts, the ultimate loss of references and resemblances, where works of art are to be experienced emotively past the senses: literature without language or representation, painting beyond media, asemiosis---messages lacking a sign.

 However futuristic such possibilities may seem to us today, we should not lose sight of the mediated nature of human--computer interaction in all of its